Sown0205/PythonCyberSecurity/Crypto_Tool.md

 Else, the program will prompt the user to enter the key that has been provided earlier.
 If the key is wrong, program will return an error.
 Else, the process continues.

-The chosen file then will be decrypted to the original one, the decrypted file will be deleted, as it wont be needed anymore
+The chosen file then will be decrypted to the original one,and the decrypted file will be deleted

 ## Error Exception Handling